 Interest rates are aligned with G-sec rates of similar maturity, with a spread of 1 per cent.
-The government has decided to review the SCSS rates quarterly.
+The government reviews the SCSS rates quarterly.
 However, once a subscriber has enrolled, the rates will remain unchanged for the tenure.
-For the fourth quarter of FY19-20, the rate has been set at 8.6 per cent, compounded annually.
+For the first quarter of FY20-21, the rate has been set at 7.4 per cent, compounded annually.
 The payout of interest is quarterly.

 Premature closing of the account is permitted with a penalty.

 The SCSS is liquid, despite the five-year lock-in.
 One can make withdrawals subject to conditions and penalties.

 The sum invested in the SCSS on or after April 1, 2007, is eligible for tax deduction under Section 80C of the Income Tax Act.
 However, the interest earned on the deposit is fully taxable and tax is deducted at source (TDS) if the total interest in a year is above Rs 50,000.
 However, if the income is not taxable, one has to provide Form 15H or Form 15G so that no tax is deducted at the source.

 The SCSS account can be opened at any head post office or general post office.
 Select branches of several designated nationalised banks offer the SCSS.
 ICICI Bank also offers the SCSS.

 Once you have selected the bank to open the SCSS account, you will first need to open a savings bank account.
 You will need the following documents: